Over the last few years we’ve heard about the financial difficulties facing many public and private pension plans.

 It can be beneficial to engage the services of a fee-only financial advisor to help you make the important decision of how to best utilize your pension benefit.
 The advisor can help you look at the pros and cons of the various options available to you in the overall context of your retirement planning.

 I am experienced in helping people maximize their pensions and deciding the best option for their situation.
 If you have questions regarding your pension options, give me a call at (785) 256-9150 or schedule your free initial consultation here.
-I am a fee-only CERTIFIED FINANCIAL PLANNER™ that specializes in financial planning for retirees and those approaching retirement.
+I am a fee-only CERTIFIED FINANCIAL PLANNER™ practitioner that specializes in financial planning for retirees and those approaching retirement.

 About the Author: